- NAME: Alexander the Great

 In 325, after Alexander had recovered, he and his army headed north along the rugged Persian Gulf, where many fell prey to illness, injury and death.
 In February 324, Alexander at last reached the city of Susa.
 Desperate to retain his leadership and recruit more soldiers, he tried to connect Persian nobles to Macedonians in order to create a ruling class.
 To this end, at Susa he commanded that a large number of Macedonians marry Persian princesses.
 After Alexander managed to recruit tens of thousands of Persian soldiers into his army, he dismissed many of his existing Macedonian soldiers.
 This enraged the soldiers, who spoke critically of Alexander's new troops and condemned him for adopting Persian customs and manners.
 Alexander appeased the Macedonian soldiers by killing 13 Persian military leaders.
 The Thanksgiving Feast at Susa, which had been geared towards solidifying the bond between Persians and Macedonians, shaped up to be quite the opposite.

-While considering the conquests of Carthage and Rome, Alexander the Great died of malaria in Babylon on June 13, 323 B.C.
+While considering the conquests of Carthage and Rome, Alexander the Great died of malaria in Babylon, Persia (now Iran), on June 13, 323 B.C.
 He was just 32 years old.
 Rhoxana gave birth to his son a few months later.

 After Alexander died, his empire collapsed and the nations within it battled for power.
 Over time, the cultures of Greece and the Orient synthesized and thrived as a side effect of Alexander's Empire, becoming part of his legacy and spreading the spirit of Panhellenism.